2008 CALIFORNIA BILL INFORMATION

 shall be designated as Take Your Dog to Work Day and that

-employers are encouraged to make their workplaces pet friendly.
+employers are encouraged to make their workplaces pet

 Pet Sitters International created "Take Your Dog to Work